chpxu/dotfiles/README.md

 <!-- ### swaylock
 ### swayidle -->
 ### VSCode
+1. Ensure that VSCode has already created `$HOME/.config/Code`.
+It might not be `Code`, but `Code - OSS` or `Code - Insiders` instead.
+2. Copy the files in `dotfiles/Code - Insiders` to the same files in your home config
-1. Install the Nord extension by Arctic Ice Studio and enable it.
+3. Install the Nord extension by Arctic Ice Studio and enable it.

 Self-advertisement: install my theme [Firefox Quantum Themes](https://marketplace.visualstudio.com/items?itemName=beastdestroyer.firefox-quantum-themes) :)